 § 14 Financial year

-§ 15 CSD clause
+§ 15 Registration proviso

 § 16 Post-transfer acquisition right

-The purchase price per A-share shall amount to a tenth part (1/10) of the share’s quota value.
-The purchase price shall be paid within one (1) month from the date on which the purchase price was determined.
-No other conditions shall apply to the purchase.
+The redemption price per A-share shall amount to one tenth (1/10) of the share’s quotient value.
+The redemption amount shall be paid within one (1) month of when the redemption price was determined.
+No other terms shall apply regarding redemption.